FLU.GOV - Know what to do about the flu (including H7N9)

 For those with egg allergies, there is a flu vaccine including the two influenza A strains, and one influenza B strain, which is manufactured without the use of eggs.
 Consult your physician about which vaccine may be right for you.

 Seasonal flu vaccine is recommended for everyone six months and older, especially those individuals who are:

-Information regarding the Dutchess County Department of Health's Influenza and Pneumonia Vaccination Clinic Schedule is given below.
-If you would like to receive email notifications when updates are made to the County public Flu and Pneumonia Clinics schedule, click on the DutchessDelivery icon at the top of this page to subscribe.
+If you would like to receive any email notifications of any updates to this page, please click on the DutchessDelivery icon at the top of this page to subscribe.

 If you have any further questions, please call the New York State Department of Health's 24 hour hotline at 1-800-808-1987.
 The Center for Disease Control and Prevention has a 24 hotline available for any health questions.
 Telephone: 1-800-CDC-INFO (800-232-4636) - TTY: 1-888-232-6348 - email: email@example.com - website: www.cdc.gov